mrugakshiharkare/mrugakshiharkare/README.md

 # 👋 Hi, I'm Mrugakshi!
-I am a **Data Science & ML Enthusiast** currently honing my skills through hands-on projects and professional certification at **Innomatics Research Labs**.
+I am a **Data Science & AI/ML Enthusiast** currently honing my skills through hands-on projects and professional certification at **Innomatics Research Labs**.

 I love taking raw datasets and finding the stories they tell.
 My goal is to transition into a **Data Analyst** role where I can continue learning and contribute to data-driven solutions.